P34br41n/P34br41n.github.io/_pages/Reporting/PE/index.md

 ||rare|*shit happens*|||*will be ignored*|

 The fun thing about this table is that the viewed goal is to push everything as low/rare as possible instead of patching it properly.
 This is the whole *theoretical* part of cybersec, which is quite often disconnected from how it's done...
 Filling the matrix up should also be automated.
+Friendly note: Matrices don't mean much and a _medium_ risk can wreck your entire shit a lot more than a high one sometimes, but hey who reads these aside from paper pushers anyway?

 #### Patching matrix
 The patching matrix is built with **patching complexity** / **time needed to patch**.
 Cash spent is also the main idea here.
 This matrix will be entirely subjective and the more you know the infrastructure/code/workforce/..., the better you can approximate it.
 But hey, except if you know 100% of everything you'll get it wrong so keep it simple.
 If we set it up as a trivial to patch/short amount of time to do so, this is it